At UT Medical Center, we are driven by our mission, vision and values.

-With a three-fold mission of healing, education and discovery, The University of Tennessee Medical Center holds a unique prominence in the area.
-As the region’s only academic medical center, Magnet® recognized hospital and Level I Trauma Center, The University of Tennessee Medical Center serves as a major referral center for East Tennessee, Southeast Kentucky and Western North Carolina.
+As the region’s academic medical center, Magnet® recognized hospital and Level I Trauma Center, The University of Tennessee Medical Center serves as a major referral center for East Tennessee, Southeast Kentucky and Western North Carolina.

-The 609-bed hospital also is home of the region’s only dedicated Heart Hospital, only adult and pediatric transplant center, the region’s first certified primary stroke center, houses the region’s only private-room neonatal intensive care unit and serves as a regional perinatal center.
+The 685-bed hospital also is home of the region’s only dedicated Heart Hospital, only adult and pediatric transplant center, the region’s first certified comprehensive stroke center, a private-room neonatal intensive care unit and serves as a regional perinatal center.

 The University of Tennessee Graduate School of Medicine has ten academic departments with more than 400 full-time and volunteer teaching physicians, dentists, and researchers.
 Approximately 224 residents and fellows currently train in 15 ACGME-accredited specialty and subspecialty programs, and 16 residents train in CODA-accredited general dentistry and AAOMS accredited oral and maxillofacial surgery programs.